zmahnoor14/MAW/README.md

 checkSMILES_validity(input_dir,
                      resultcsv = input_dir + 'MetabolomicsResults/final_curation_without_classes.csv')
 ```
 18. Classification function is performed for any feature which is not predicted by SIRIUS/CANOPUS.
-Such features have classifcation based on their SMILES, which are taken as input by ClassyFire to generate chemixl classes.
+Such features have classification based on their SMILES, which are taken as input by ClassyFire to generate chemical classes.
 Since both CANOPUS and ClassyFire use ChemONT, so the results are comparable.
 ```python
 classification(input_dir,
                resultcsv = input_dir + 'MetabolomicsResults/final_curation_with_validSMILES.csv')